Anmol-Bhatta/network-ga-optimizer/Readme.md

 | Weighted RR    | 40.3         | 0          | Good, but less adaptive         |
 | Round Robin    | 0            | 0.42       | Overloads weakest server        |

+***NOTE:***
+We did not set a fixed random seed in our experiments to allow the genetic algorithm to fully utilize its stochastic nature.
+This ensures that each run explores different areas of the solution space, providing a more realistic assessment of the algorithm’s average and robust performance, rather than results tied to a single sequence of random events
+Not setting a fixed random seed was necessary to allow the genetic algorithm to fully explore different possible solutions on each run.
+This helps demonstrate that our method works well on average.

 ---

 ## Run the System
 ```bash